laygond/Adaptive-Monte-Carlo-Localization/README.md

 - `where_am_i` uses the final output map along with its metadata to localize a robot's pose using [ROS AMCL package](http://wiki.ros.org/amcl)

 #### ROS Nodes
-- [ROS Teleop](http://wiki.ros.org/teleop_twist_keyboard) ROS teleop package sends command to the robot using keyboard or controller.
+- [teleop_twist_keyboard node](http://wiki.ros.org/teleop_twist_keyboard) sends command to /cmd_vel topic so that the robot can navigate from keyboard or controller.

 `where_am_i` add nodes through its amcl.launch file:
 - [map_server node] (http://wiki.ros.org/map_server) provides map data as a ROS service to other nodes such as the amcl node.
 Here, map_server node will locate the map you created and send it out as map data.
 - [amcl node] takes odometry and laser scan data to perform the AMCL localization.